 Parallels Desktop provides functionality allowing you to control how a pointer input, from a mouse or a trackpad, is captured and processed by the virtual machine.

 For this functionality to work, Parallels Tools must be installed in your virtual machine.

-To get to these options, simply open virtual machine's Configuration and go to Hardware > Mouse & Keyboard > Mouse.
+To get to these options, simply open the virtual machine's configuration and go to Hardware > Mouse & Keyboard > Mouse.